Harness the power of advanced business war gaming to support strategic decision making

 - Preparing teams for war gaming: Introduction of the storyline, roles, and requirements to the team, and reporting on the course of events.

-- Real-life war gaming with fellow workshop participants.
+- Real-life business war gaming with fellow workshop participants.

 - Review of previously conducted war games and how they contributed towards business success.